MrMaelu/Resizer/README.md

 #### Delete settings
 1. Click the "Open Config Folder" button
 2. Delete the config file

-#### Single window use
-- Click 'Select Window', then click on any target window on your screen.
-   - This makes the selected window Always-on-Top and removes its title bar.
-   - Entering selection mode stops any active configuration and periodic checks, and resets previously managed windows.
-   - Applying a config or selecting a *new* window resets the previously *manually* selected one.

 ### Configuration Format (***'config_\<name\>.ini'***):
 ```